nazunalika/rpmspecs/inspircd/README.rst

 I only have x86 systems, so I'm unable to try it out on ARM, PPC64, etc. However, if you want to take my srpm and try, go for it.
 I would love to see the results.
 If it works, I will add the architecture to the copr repo (if available).

+I do plan on getting a raspberry pi at some point, which is ARM, and trying my hand at building it there.
+But that's in the future.

 I'd like to contribute to this or make a change...
 ++++++++++++++++++++++++++++++++++++++++++++++++++